skoomasteve/CSV-Combiner/README.md

 a simple PowerShell Script to combine CSV files.

-#Important Notes:
+--Important Notes:

---  This utility will accept multiple csv files and combine them into one csv
+-  This utility will accept multiple csv files and combine them into one csv

---  The first file's headings will be kept, all others will be skipped
+-  The first file's headings will be kept, all others will be skipped

 -  The output file will be written to the same path chosen as the input directory